achimnol/pptx-tool/README.md

-# pptx-font-fix
+# pptx-tool
+A script package for pptx helper tools.
-A script to fix up pptx font configurations considering Latin/EastAsian/ComplexScript/Symbol typeface mappings
+The main function is to fix up pptx font configurations considering Latin/EastAsian/ComplexScript/Symbol typeface mappings.

 This script package only relies on `lxml`, a popular XML parsing &amp; manipulation library for Python, and Python 3.10.
 It does not require the PowerPoint app to be installed and can be run on any operating system where Python and poetry runs.